About this listing

 We hope you will consider our home, Solheim ("sunhouse" in Norwegian) for a beautiful Vermont mountain retreat within easy driving distance of many northern New England attractions and activities year round.

 Guests have access to all public spaces in our home, full use of the kitchen if you prefer to bring in your own food and cook for yourself.
 All gardens and woods on our property.

 Guests are warmly welcomed to our home.
 We will be in residence during your stay, but you determine how much you want to interact.
 We orient you to the house, and are available to answer any questions.
 If you prefer to have privacy or less interaction, feel free to come and go as you please.
 If you enjoy some conversation or a shared breakfast with us, we are more than happy to engage--we've met many wonderful people through airbnb!

-During the winter months, Vermont roads require at least snow tires.
-Many people have 4 wheel drive vehicles, or use studded snow tires.
-Our road is well-maintained by the town, but it is a typical Vermont mountain road--it may be a challenge without good snow tires or 4 wheel drive until the plow comes through.
+During the winter months, Vermont roads require at least good snow tires.
+Many people have 4 wheel drive vehicles, or use studded snow tires for winter driving conditions.
+Our road is well-maintained by the town, but it is a typical Vermont mountain road--it will be a challenge without good snow tires or 4 wheel drive until the plow comes through.
 If you have any questions, please ask!

 You will be a guest in our family home.
 Rooms are located on separate floors in the house, and the shared bathrooms are located on the 2nd and 1st floors.
 You are welcome to share our common living spaces (kitchen, dining room, living room, outside porches, decks, gardens).

 Guest dogs may be negotiable with prior approval.
 We just want to be sure that visiting dogs will be compatible with our dogs, cats and chickens/ducks.

 Our homestead is smoking and drug-free.
 Alcohol in moderation is fine.

 Cancel up to 7 days before your trip and get a 50% refund plus service fees back.

 This host has 189 reviews for other properties.View other reviews